 THE STUDY of the early universe is hampered by a lack of direct observations.
 Astronomers have been able to examine much of the universe's history by training their telescopes on distant galaxies and quasars that emitted their light billions of years ago.
 The age of each object can be determined by the redshift of its light, which shows how much the universe has expanded since the light was produced.
-The oldest galaxies and quasars that have been observed so far date from about a billion years after the big bang (assuming a present age for the universe of 12 billion to 14 billion years).
-Researchers will need better telescopes to see more distant objects dating from still earlier times.
+The oldest galaxies and quasars that have been observed so far to longer wavelengths and the universe grew increasingly cold and dark.

-Cosmologists, however, can make deductions about the early universe based on the cosmic microwave background radiation, which was emitted about 400,000 years after the big bang.
-The uniformity of this radiation indicates that matter was distributed very smoothly at that time.
-Because there were no large luminous objects to disturb the primordial soup, it must have remained smooth and featureless for millions of years afterward.
-As the cosmos expanded, the background radiation redshifted to longer wavelengths and the universe grew increasingly cold and dark.
 Astronomers have no observations of this dark era.
 But by a billion years after the big bang, some bright galaxies and quasars had already appeared, so the first stars must have formed sometime before.
 When did these first luminous objects arise, and how might they have formed?

-Many astrophysicists, including Martin Rees of the University of Cambridge and Abraham Loeb of Harvard University, have made important contributions toward solving these problems.
-The recent studies begin with the standard cosmological models that describe the evolution of the universe following the big
+Many astrophysicists, including Martin Rees of the University of Cambridge and Abraham Loeb of Harvard University, have made important contributions tomore massive and luminous than the sun.